 One night we camped on a dark street in Palenque, as we were falling asleep someone tried to open the car using the locked handles.
 I yelled out assumed the intruder wouldn’t return.
 That night, we awoke at 4:00 in the morning to someone inside our car rummaging around for whatever goods he could find.
 It was a terrifying experience at the time, but does make for a great van life horror story!

-Another time, we camped by a lake in the Sierra Gorda Biosphere Reserve in Querétaro in northern mexcio.
+Another time, we camped by a lake in the Sierra Gorda Biosphere Reserve in Querétaro in northern Mexico.
 We were sharing the campsite with some locals a few hundred meters away who had come down to drink and play music.
-Although they were loud, we weren’t concerned falling asleep.
+Although they were loud, we weren’t concerned about falling asleep.

 We woke up soon after midnight to find the group had moved their party right next door to us even though there was plenty of space beside the lake.
 Anxious that they had done this just to get a rise and start trouble, there was nothing we could do but to pretend to sleep through it.

-These were the only two times we had issues camping and on the whole felt welcome and safe when camping, especially after striking up a conversation with the local.
+These were the only two times we had issues camping and on the whole felt welcome and safe when camping, especially after striking up a conversation with the locals.

 Strategies for Staying and Feeling Safe in Mexico

 Talk to locals in areas you plan to camp.
-Not only will this make you more comfortable, it will make locals more comfortable about the strange foreigners camping nearby.
-We speak to gas station attendants, local residents or guards to ask them permission, get an idea of the safety of an area and ask them to keep an eye out for us.
-This tip has made the most important difference in making us feel more comfortable camping in our vehicle.
+Not only will this make you more comfortable, but it will also make locals more comfortable about the strange foreigners camping nearby.
+We speak to gas station attendants, local residents, or guards to ask them permission, get an idea of the safety of an area, and ask them to keep an eye out for us.
+This tip has made the most important difference in making us feel more comfortable camping in our vehicles.

 Camp under lights, or better yet security cameras.